Kin + Carta unites its global team with Slack

 “What our engineers really like about Slack is the ability to automate and improve our workflow,” says Pitman.
 “As soon as something happens, an event is fired and we get a message in Slack that we can act on immediately.”

 Kin + Carta’s engineering team has also created custom integrations to boost automation for tasks.
-For example, a custom onboarding integration allows anyone from Kin + Carta’s IT department to launch a new starter’s Slack account and other corresponding accounts in G Suite, Greenhouse, Zoom and other programmes by typing a “/new-starter name” command in a private Slack channel.
+For example, a custom onboarding integration allows anyone from Kin + Carta’s IT department to spin up a new hire’s Slack account and other corresponding accounts in G Suite, Greenhouse, Zoom and other programs by typing a “/new-hire name” command in a private Slack channel.

-For the company’s annual innovation summit FWD, Karl Hampson, Director of Artificial Intelligence at Kin + Carta, worked with a cross-functional team to build an experience called ConnectLive, a real-time internal knowledge management tool that sits on top of Slack.
-ConnectLive allows employees to see a filtered version of what different teams at an organisation are discussing and working on within Slack, driving smarter decision-making overall.
+For the company’s annual innovation summit FWD, Karl Hampson, director of artificial intelligence at Kin + Carta, worked with a cross-functional team to build an experience called ConnectLive, a real-time internal knowledge management tool that sits on top of Slack.
+ConnectLive allows employees to see a filtered version of what different teams at an organization are discussing and working on within Slack, driving smarter decision-making overall.

 “In effect, Slack represents the connectedness across Kin + Carta,” says Hampson.
 “So we took the idea of that connectedness to another level.
 Anybody attending one of our summits could be dropped into ConnectLive and experience Kin + Carta through the lens of interest that they have within technology and innovation.”

-It’s custom developments like this that demonstrate the power of the cohesive ecosystem that Kin + Carta has created and the solutions that they can bring to market for their clients.
+It’s custom developments like this that demonstrate the power of the cohesive ecosystem that Kin + Carta has created, and the solutions that they can bring to market for its clients.